Keep mice out of your RV while in storage with the BoxKat

 I got to speak with the BoxKat’s inventor, Tom Sharp, about the impetus for the idea and how he tested it.
 Tom has a classic 1991 Acura NSX sports car that was the target of mice.
 He tried several approaches and finally came up with the BoxKat.

-But since the panels that form the BoxKat are rigid plastic, he needed to accommodate the imperfections of the ground on which it set.
+But since the panels that form the BoxKat are rigid plastic, he needed to accommodate the imperfections of the ground on which it sat.
 After much deliberation, he happened to see how the Space Shuttle’s window shades were made.
 He came up with an idea based on the same origami principles as those window shades.

 Set up and use

 Since the BoxKat is comprised of simple plastic corrugated panels.
-The panels have a cut in the bottom where you put cross-pieces sort of like what you’d see in a cardboard wine carrier.
+The panels have a cut in the bottom where you put cross-pieces, sort of like what you’d see in a cardboard wine carrier.
 These hold the BoxKat up and form the legs.

 To accommodate various surfaces, you fit in the accordion panels and you then have a barrier against mice.
 These can fit into a baggage compartment when you’re on the road.
 An entire barrier for around an RV is relatively lightweight.